-A. Assign the Anonymous group the Allow - Full Control NTFS permissions for the Certkiller Data folder.
-B. Assign the Anonymous group the Allow - Change share permissions for the Certkiller Data shared folder.

-C. Instruct Jack King to log off and then log on to her computer.
+- A. Assign the Anonymous group the Allow Full Control NTFS permissions for the Certkiller Data folder. - B. Assign the Anonymous group the Allow Change share permissions for the Certkiller Data shared folder. - C. Instruct Jack King to log off and then log on to her computer. - D. Enable File and Print Sharing on Jack King's computer.